jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-04.md

 This was actually happening.
 We were actually graduating.

+My mouth was dry.
+Speech coming.
+Why had I agreed to this?

 "Before we begin conferring diplomas," Principal Harrison said, "we have several students speaking today.
 First, our valedictorian, Sophia Liu."

 My stomach dropped.

-I'd known this was coming—had been preparing the speech for weeks.
-But suddenly, walking to that podium in front of 800 people seemed impossible.

 I stood.
-My legs worked.
+My legs worked, somehow.
 I walked to the stage, climbed the steps, took my place behind the microphone.

+Eight hundred faces looking at me.
+Maybe more.

 Deep breath.
 Look at the audience.
 Find friendly faces.

 Mom: crying.
 Dad: proud.
 Caroline: encouraging.

-Ethan: (I found him in the M section) completely focused on me, like I was the only person in the world.
+And Ethan—I found him in the M section.
+Sitting forward in his seat, completely focused on me like I was the only person in the world.
+His expression was open, proud, full of something that made my throat tight.

 I pulled out my note cards—backup in case my brain stopped working.
 But I'd memorized every word.

 "Good morning, graduates, families, teachers, and distinguished guests."

 My voice echoed across the field.
-Surprisingly steady.
+Surprisingly steady, though my hands gripped the podium like it was the only thing keeping me upright.

 "When Principal Harrison asked me to be valedictorian speaker, I almost said no."

 Scattered laughter from the audience.
+My shoulders relaxed slightly.

 "Not because I don't have things to say—anyone who knows me knows I always have things to say—but because I've only been at this school for nine months.
 Nine months.
 Most of you have known each other since kindergarten."